sinaghassemi/EnronSpamDetection/README.md

 ```

 K-Nearest Neighbors classifier is used next.
-The main idea behind nearest neighbor classifer is to find a number of training samples closest in distance to the test sample point, and predict the label from these training samples usually by measuring standard Euclidean distance.
+The main idea behind the nearest neighbor classifier is to find a number of training samples closest in distance to the test sample point, and predict the label from these training samples usually by measuring standard Euclidean distance.
 This approach can be regarded as non-generalizing machine learning method, since they simply memorize all of its training data during inference.

 Same as all sklearn classifiers, first we fit the classfier on the training data then the classifier is applied over the test set.
 The predicted outputs and also the probabilities are then used to measure the performance metrics which will be seen in the following parts.
 Probabilities here are just the fraction of nearest neighbors of the same class in k-nearest neighbors.